dirn/ansible-homebrew/README.md

     homebrew_root: /usr/local

-To install which libraries will be installed by Homebrew:
+To control which libraries will be installed by Homebrew:

     homebrew_libraries: []